- Studying Law at Yale

 - YLS Today

-Spencer Livingstone is a Ph.D. in Law candidate at Yale and a Resident Fellow at the Information Society Project.
-Originally from Toronto, Canada, he received his B.A. with honors in philosophy from Hamilton College, and his J.D. magna cum laude from Harvard Law School.
+Spencer Livingstone is a Ph.D. in Law candidate at Yale and a Resident Fellow of the Information Society Project.
+Originally from Toronto, Canada, he received his B.A. with honors in Philosophy from Hamilton College, and his J.D. magna cum laude from Harvard Law School.
 At Harvard, he served as the Articles, Book Reviews, and Commentaries Chair of the Harvard Law Review.
-Prior to his doctoral studies, he served as a law clerk in the chambers of the Honorable Michael J. Moldaver.
+Prior to his doctoral studies, he served as a law clerk in the chambers of the honorable Michael J. Moldaver of the Supreme Court of Canada.

 Spencer can be reached at firstname.lastname@example.org.